-After the term World Wide Web was coined in 1990, web application development experienced a huge boom.
-Static HTML pages evolved into dynamic, complex business applications.
-As a result, talented and experienced web developers became a necessity for organizations of all sizes.
+After the term World Wide Web was coined in 1990, web application and software development experienced a huge boom.
+Static HTML pages evolved into dynamic, complex business applications and software.
+As a result, talented and experienced web and software developers became a necessity for organizations of all sizes.
 However, despite the wealth of printed and digital resources as well as the variety of practices, patterns, and platforms, web developers tend to get themselves stuck in different situations.

 The following are five common web development mistakes you’re bound to make (or already have made) during your life and career as a developer.